Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

       minimum set of node hashes necessary to compute the root of the Certificate Subtree at size `sequencing.size`.
-If the client advertised a provisional tree head, the full subtrees of the Certificate Subtree as it existed in the advertised tree head are assumed to be known and will not be repeated.
+If the client advertised a provisional tree head, the full subtrees of the Certificate Subtree as it existed in the advertised tree head are assumed to be known and will not be repeated.    <!-- TODO this terminology is not quite right -->
    2. With the root hash of the Certificate Subtree and the other fields in `subtree`, compute the Prefix Tree leaf hash for the rightmost log entry.
 If the `sequencing` field is present, use the fields of `sequencing` to compute